superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 )
 ```

-Now, let's create our vector store, define a collection name and finally, index our documents. **Note:** it's import to create the vector store with `enable_hybrid=True` here because we will use a hybrid search technique in this tutorial.
+Now, let's create our vector store, define a collection name and, finally, index our documents. **Note:** because we use a hybrid search technique in this tutorial, it's important to create our vector store with `enable_hybrid=True`.
+This generates a single index that can handle both sparse and dense vectors.

 ```python
 from llama_index.core import VectorStoreIndex, StorageContext